Tools4everBV/HelloID-Conn-Prov-Target-AD-CheckOnExternalSystems-Csv/README.md

 ## Example 1
 In this example SamAccountName is used in these other attributes: 'CommonName','AdditionalFields.proxyAddresses','AdditionalFields.userPrincipalName','AdditionalFields.mail'.
 So when SamAccountName is not unique, all these fields need to be iterated to be the same as SamAccountName.
+It can also be used to keep the iteration numbers equal on the chosen attributes.

 ## Example 2
 In this example only SamAccountName needs to be checked and iterated.